wp-plugins/visual-recent-posts/readme.txt

 v1.1.4 - Added more style options, like changing font sizes and background colors; also, I removed some hard-coded styles so that you may set them yourself in the css file.
 Hope that doesn't break things....

 v1.2 - Added CSS popup boxes; fixed number of posts with images issue thingy; took out hard coded margins, padding, colors, etc., so that you can make your own changes, although this makes things look ugly initially; upped the thumbnail image quality to 85%

+v1.2.1 - Yes, another release...
+Fixed a bug that I created in the last release.
+When you specify a number of posts and say images only, it should give you that many posts with images, assuming you have that many.
+If you don't have that many, it will return what it can find.